willowtreeapps/cordux/CONTRIBUTING.md

 ### Test Suite

-We run the unit test target in the latest Xcode 8.
+We run the unit test target in the latest Xcode.

 ### Pull Requests